10 sq ft per bird is the run-space target β 8 tight, 12+ generous

-The standard backyard target is 10 square feet of outdoor run space per bird.
-8 sq ft is the tight end (cold climate, free-range supplement); 12+ sq ft is generous (hot climate, full confinement, mixed flocks).
-Run space is separate from indoor coop space — a coop big enough for 8 birds with a tiny attached run produces stress and welfare problems regardless of coop quality.
+If you remember one number: 10 square feet of outdoor run per bird.
+8 sq ft is the tight end (cold climate, or a free-ranging flock that uses the run part-time); 12+ sq ft is the generous end (hot climate, full confinement, mixed flocks with bantams).
+Run space is separate fromindoor coop space β they're two independent budgets, and a coop sized for 8 birds with a postage-stamp run produces feather pecking and ammonia regardless of how nice the coop is.

 | Flock | Tight (8 sq ft/bird) | Standard (10 sq ft/bird) | Generous (12 sq ft/bird) |